scijs/ndarray/README.md

 ```

 ### `array.transpose(p0, p1, ...)`
-Finally, for higher dimensional arrays you can transpose the indices in place.
-This has the effect of permuting the shape and stride values.
+Finally, for higher dimensional arrays you can transpose the indices without replicating the data.
+This has the effect of permuting the shape and stride values and placing the result in a new view of the same data.
 For example, in a 2D array you can calculate the matrix transpose by:

 ```javascript
 M.transpose(1, 0)